nickforddk/OpenHCNC/README.md

 The other folders contain the nuts and bolts of the site and its design.
 Please only edit files in the folders listed above! 😊

+### Editing and saving
+To edit the content of a website page, click on the relevant Markdown (.md) file here in GitHub, then find the pencil icon ("Edit this file").
+This will open up the editor, where you can make changes to the page's text.
+When you are finished editing, scroll down and click on the green _Commit changes_ button: this will save the updated page content.

+Any changes you make to the site will not appear immediately.
+Rather, edits require the site to be recompiled, which may take a couple of minutes.
+You can follow the progress of any updates under the "Actions" tab in GitHub.
+Once the status indicator switches to a green tick ("This workflow run completed successfully"), you should be able to see your changes live on the relevant website page.
+Note that you may need to refresh the page.

+### The instruction block
 Each Markdown (.md) file includes basic instructions to generate the page.
 At a minimum, this includes the page _title_ and _layout_ (usually "default").
 Other prompts that can be included in the instruction block are:
 - _subtitle_: An extension of the page title.
 Particularly relevant for articles.
 - _status_: An optional one-word descriptor for articles.
 Useful for noting that a paper is ["Completed"](https://nickforddk.github.io/OpenHCNC/articles/rivista).